American Descendants of Slavery: Founders, views, and controversies

 The American Descendants of Slavery movement was founded by Yvette Carnell and Antonio Moore, who co-host online ADOS radio shows.
 Carnell has been an aide for two Democratic politicians, Senator Barbara Boxer and Congressman Robert Marion Berry.
 Moore is a defense attorney in Los Angeles.

 The ADOS's website says that it seeks "a New Deal for Black America" including, among other things, reparations for slavery specifically for American descendants of slavery in the United States; a 50% government-funded tax credit for college expenses for American descendants of slavery in the United States (75% for those who attend historically black colleges or universities); restoration of the protections of the Voting Rights Act; prison reform; and a minimum of 15% of Small Business Administration loans for ADOS businesses.
 The group supports affirmative action for American descendants of slavery, but opposes it for all other ethnic minorities.

 A distinguishing feature of the ADOS movement is its explicit emphasis on black Americans who descended from slavery and its disagreements with black immigrants from Africa and the Caribbean.
 The group demands "a new designation on the Census with ADOS and another for Black immigrants" to the United States.
 Supporters of ADOS push the issue on social media with the hashtag #ADOS and state that it "sets out to shift the dialogue around the identity of what it is to be African American in an effort to move the discussion from melanin and properly center the discussion around lineage"; they view ADOS as having distinct interests from broader groups, such as people of color or ethnic minorities generally.

-The ADOS movement's leaders say that it is nonpartisan, and Carnell and Moore identify as anti-Trump and lifelong Democrats.
-However, the group has frequently attacked the Democratic Party, and urged black voters to seek an alternative to it.
+The ADOS movement's leaders say that it is nonpartisan.
+Carnell and Moore identify as anti-Trump and lifelong Democrats, and the group has frequently attacked the Democratic Party, urging black voters to seek an alternative to it.
 The movement has become "lightning rod for criticism on the left," and pro-Trump and right-wing figures, such as Ann Coulter and Ali Alexander, have used the #ADOS hashtag.
 Carnell once appeared in YouTube video in a "Make America Great Again" hat, later saying that it was a joke.
 The group's supporters have been critical of immigration, and have sometimes deployed rhetoric with an anti-immigrant cast, although they deny being xenophobic.
 In Twitter posts, Carnell defended the term "blood and soil," a slogan used by the Nazis; Moore has criticized a CBS News report written by a reporter with a Hispanic surname, asserting that the journalist "clearly has a conflicted interest to write the story."
 Carnell previously served as a board member of the anti-immigration group Progressives for Immigration Reform, which is tied to right-wing groups funded by nativist financier John Tanton.
 In September 2009, Progressives for Immigration Reform praised ADOS calling it "a movement that understands the impact unbridled immigration has had on our country's most vulnerable workers".
 Carnell's affiliation with the group has been a focus of criticism of the ADOS movement.